 Now your Echo Show will listen for, and respond with, the language preferences you set.
 Pretty easy, right?

 Alexa can speak in seven languages (and regional dialects of those languages): English, French, German, Italian, Japanese, Portuguese, and Spanish.
-Amazon hopes to continue adding more supported langauges.
+Amazon hopes to continue adding more supported languages.

 Our top equipment picks

 The Echo Show devices are the only Echo products on which you can directly and easily change device settings like language without going through the Alexa app.
 One of the best Echo Show devices has been the Echo Show 5, and now that it's been updated, it's even better.